diskoverdata/diskover-docs/source_files/user_analytics_file_tree.md

 B) **Go**: If you manually edit a value in A) path bar, the  **Go**  button acts as a  **Return**  key.

-C) **Up Level**: Will bring you one directory up per click until you reach the top of the storage volume.
+C) **Up Level**: Will bring you one directory up per click until you reach the top of the volume.

 D) **Results pane**: You will only see directories sorted by size by default, the sorting will change if you change K) by count instead.
 You can drill down using this left pane as well as via N) pie slices.

 E) **Magnifying glass icon**: Click to open the directory and its file in the search page for further investigation.

-F) **Copy Path icon**: To copy the path of a directory to your clipboard.
+F) **Copy path icon**: To copy the path of a directory or file to your clipboard.

 G) **Reload**: To reload the chart and tree cache/data.